 The Investment Policy is included in the Financial Policies document.
 The Investment Policy is approved by the Board annually in separate action but is included in the Financial Policies document for reference and ease of access.
-The current Investment Policy was approved by the Board at its October 2016 meeting and will be presented to the Board in Sept/October 2017 for their annual approval.
+The current Investment Policy was approved by the Board at its October 2017 meeting.
+The Investment Policy, along with the Financial Policies, will be presented to the Board in September 2018 for their annual approval.

-Recommendation:
+Recommendation